 For more information regarding the Boone's Lick Chapter, please visit their website.

-Spring training course to be held starting March 4, 2020
+Spring training course to be held from March through May, 2020

 Training sessions will be held at the Boone County University of Missouri Extension Office, Wednesday evenings from 6-9 p.m. beginning March 4 and ending May 13.
 Four Saturday field trips are also included.
 The field trips have been scheduled for April 11, April 25, May 2, and May 9.
 The 50-hour course will teach you about Missouri’s natural resource ecology and management.
 After graduation, participants are asked to provide 40 hours of volunteer service on land management, citizen science, education, and other conservation related projects in the local community and participate in eight hours of advanced training opportunities.